Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 road back to Conoyta

-which we left full of hope
+which we left full of hope just

 about 10 weeks ago and are

-at fresina, camped in the dirtiest
+at present camped in the dirtiest

-part & fly ridden place possible
+pest & fly ridden place possible

-great strides have been made in
+great strides have been made by

-[[?]] with the line & rails Should
+[[nips?]] with the line & rails Should

 be thro in a few days. the walk in

-yesterday was not so bad we
+yesterday was not too bad we

-come 15 Kilos. [[?]] [[?]] cries the boong &
+come 15 Kilos.
+10c one cries the boong &

-the boys fly out. so get ribbed
+the boys fly out. to get robbed

-We rest [[?]] today & move on tomorrow
+We rest here today & move on tomorrow

-have had a rather good day.
-Thanks
+have had a rather good day. thanks

-to Bananas etc [[?]] [[?]] [[(?)]]
+to Bananas etc [[?]] [[?]] [[(boong) ?]]

-(made from [[?]]) & [[?]] & was not too bad.
+(made from yolk) & [[? ?]] too bad.
 We

 cook eggs for tea & hard boil some